Phases in Pronnel for Effective Project Management

 If you enable Phases on your board, the Phase icon will be visible, allowing you to filter and view data based on the Phases.

-Choose to view a specific Phase, multiple Phases, or all Phases together, as per requirements.
+View and filter data by specific Phase, multiple Phases, or all Phases

 You can choose to view a specific Phase, multiple Phases, or all Phases together, depending on your requirements.